gersteinlab/siglasso/README.md

 ```
 my_sigs <- siglasso(my_spectrum, ...)
 ```
 A useful thing is prior.
 Pass a vector of the length of the number of signatures, with numbers between 0 (strong preference, we recommend using a small number, e.g. 0.01, rather than 0) and 1 (no preference).
 We supply a prior file that we curated from COSMIC.
+The prior file consists of binary indicators of a signature is observed in COSMIC studies (value: 0) or not (value: 1).
+To apply an easy flat prior on previously observed signatures, just multiple the prior vector with a value less than 1.
+Here is an example.

 ```
 data(cosmic_priors)